chromium/chromium/docs/sync/model_api.md

     [`kModelTypeInfoMap`][info_map].
 *   Add it to the [proto value conversions][conversions] files.
-*   Register a [`ModelTypeController`][ModelTypeController] for your type in [`ProfileSyncComponentsFactoryImpl::CreateCommonDataTypeControllers`][CreateCommonDataTypeControllers] or platform-specific equivalent in
+*   Register a [`ModelTypeController`][ModelTypeController] for your type in [`SyncApiComponentFactoryImpl::CreateCommonDataTypeControllers`][CreateCommonDataTypeControllers] or platform-specific equivalent in
     [`ChromeSyncClient::CreateDataTypeControllers`][CreateDataTypeControllers].
 *   Add your KeyedService dependency to [`SyncServiceFactory`][SyncServiceFactory].